cabforum/code-signing/docs/CSBR.md

 1. The Key Pair does not meet the requirements set forth in [Section 6.1.5](#615-key-sizes) and/or [Section 6.1.6](#616-public-key-parameters-generation-and-quality-checking);
 2. There is clear evidence that the specific method used to generate the Private Key was flawed;
 3. The CA is aware of a demonstrated or proven method that exposes the Applicant's Private Key to compromise;
-4. The CA has previously been made aware that the Applicant's Private Key has suffered a Key Compromise, such as through the provisions of [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate);
+4. The CA has previously been notified that the Applicant's Private Key has suffered a Key Compromise using the CA's procedure for revocation request as described in [Section 4.9.3](#493-procedure-for-revocation-request) and [Section 4.9.12](#4912-special-requirements-re-key-compromise);
-5. The CA is aware of a demonstrated or proven method to easily compute the Applicant's Private Key based on the Public Key (such as a Debian weak key, see <https://wiki.debian.org/SSLkeys>).
+5. The Public Key corresponds to an industry-demonstrated weak Private Key.
+For requests submitted on or after June 15 2025, at least the following precautions SHALL be implemented:
+    1. In the case of Debian weak keys vulnerability (https://wiki.debian.org/SSLkeys), the CA SHALL reject all keys found at https://github.com/cabforum/Debian-weak-keys/ for each key type (e.g. RSA, ECDSA) and size listed in the repository.
+For all other keys meeting the requirements of [Section 6.1.5](#615-key-sizes), with the exception of RSA key sizes greater than 8192 bits, the CA SHALL reject Debian weak keys.
+    2. In the case of ROCA vulnerability, the CA SHALL reject keys identified by the tools available at https://github.com/crocs-muni/roca or equivalent.
+    3. In the case of Close Primes vulnerability (https://fermatattack.secvuln.info/), the CA SHALL reject weak keys which can be factored within 100 rounds using Fermat’s factorization method.

+    Suggested tools for checking for weak keys can be found here: https://cabforum.org/resources/tools/

 ### 6.1.2 Private key delivery to subscriber